 Because once you start trying to kill off pests with toxins you knock everything off balance in your garden by having killed the beneficial bugs.
-And when this happens you will find yourself in a vicious cycle of using these…herbicides, insecticides, or fungicides…or what have ya.
-Because there are no Good Bugs to keep the bad ones in check.
+And when this happens you will find yourself in a vicious cycle of using…herbicides, insecticides, or fungicides…or what have you.
+Because there will be no Good Bugs to keep the bad ones in check.

 The use of these chemicals strips your soil of its nutrients (kills every little thing below the surface that is responsible for healthy soil), so now you find yourself needing to add organic or synthetic fertilizers to boost the soil back up…but this is only a temporary fix.

 There are lots of eco-friendly “DIY” things you can use for pests (the non-beneficial bugs.)

 2.)
 Plant a ton of native wildflowers